Official languages of the United Nations: History

-In 1973, the General Assembly made Mandarin a working language and switched to using simplified Chinese characters.
+On 18 December 1973, the General Assembly made Mandarin a working language.
 They also added Arabic as both an official language and working language of the GA.
 Thus all six official languages were also working languages.
 Arabic was made an official and working language of "the General Assembly and its Main Committees", whereas the other five languages had status in all GA committees and subcommittees (not just the main committees).
 The Arab members of the UN had agreed to pay the costs of implementing the resolution, for three years.

-In 1980, the General Assembly got rid of this final distinction, making Arabic an official and working language of all its committees and subcommittees, as of 1 January 1982.
+On 17 December 1980, the General Assembly removed this final distinction, making Arabic an official and working language of all its committees and subcommittees, as of 1 January 1982.
 At the same time, the GA requested the Security Council to include Arabic among its official and working languages, and the Economic and Social Council to include Arabic among its official languages, by 1 January 1983.

+On 17 January 1974, the Security Council added Chinese as a working language.

-As of 1983, the Security Council (like the General Assembly) recognized six official and working languages: Arabic, English, French, Mandarin, Russian, and Spanish.
+On 21 December 1982, the Security Council added Arabic as an official and working language.

 In the Economic and Social Council, as of 1992, there were six official languages (Arabic, English, French, Mandarin, Russian and Spanish) of which three were working languages (English, French, and Spanish).
+Arabic was added as an official language on 15 April 1982.
 Later, Arabic, Mandarin, and Russian were added as working languages in the Economic and Social Council.

 In 2001, the United Nations drew criticism for relying too heavily on English, and not enough on the other five official languages and Spanish-speaking member nations formally brought this to the attention of the secretary-general.
 Additionally, there was a movement to consider adding official languages or creating a grouping of semi-official languages for languages with over 50 million speakers.
 This did not happen.
 Secretary General Kofi Annan responded to these criticisms that full parity of the six official languages was unachievable within current budgetary restraints, but he nevertheless attached great importance to improving the linguistic balance and worked to increase parity between the existing 6 official languages.